storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

 More information on S3 access keys is available in {ref}`user-guide-getting-s3-credentials`.

-cunoFS can also use an AWS S3 Access Point instead of a container; see {ref}`user-guide-s3-access-points` for more details.
+Object Mount can also use an AWS S3 Access Point instead of a container; see {ref}`user-guide-s3-access-points` for more details.

 (user-guide-s3-compatible-credentials)=